shahinam2/PDFPal-Backend/readme.md

 make sure that pdfpal.js has execution permissions with `chmod +x ./pdfpal`

-Install the necessary packages with `node install`
+Install the necessary packages with `npm install`

 and then run `./pdfpal` and choose the number of your desired tool and continue based on instructions.